Wheatlands (Sevierville, Tennessee): History

-State Highway 338 roughly follows what was once a section of the 18th-century Native American trail known as the Great Indian Warpath.
+State Route 338 roughly follows what was once a section of the 18th-century Native American trail known as the Great Indian Warpath.
 In 1780, John Sevier followed the path across the French Broad River to engage and defeat a Cherokee force at the Battle of Boyd's Creek, which took place at the future site of Wheatlands.
 Early settlers also followed the trail into the Boyd's Creek area, among them Timothy Chandler, a Revolutionary War veteran from Virginia, who moved his family to Boyd's Creek in 1791.

-After Timothy Chandler died in 1819, his son, John Chandler, inherited the family's Boyd's Creek farm.
-The original Chandler farmhouse burned in 1823, and John Chandler built the present plantation house at the site to replace it.
-By 1850, Wheatlands had become one of the largest farms in Sevier County, covering some 4,600 acre worth $7,000 (US$ in present terms), and included fifteen horses, ten mules, forty cattle, fifty sheep, and three hundred hogs.
-Chandler and fourteen slaves produced 3,000 bushels of corn, 400 bushels of oats, 200 bushels of sweet potatoes, 12 bushels of buckwheat, 10 tons of hay, 150 pounds of wool, 200 pounds of butter, and 200 gallons of honey.
-The plantation's distillery produced 6,000 gallons of whiskey, worth $4,500.(US$ in present terms).
+After Chandler died in 1819, his son John inherited the farm.
+The original Chandler farmhouse burned in 1823, and John built the present plantation house at the site to replace it.
+By 1850, Wheatlands had become one of the largest farms in Sevier County, covering some 4,600 acre and included 15 horses, 10 mules, 40 cattle, 50 sheep, and 300 hogs.
+Chandler and 14 slaves produced 3,000 bushels of corn, 400 bushels of oats, 200 bushels of sweet potatoes, 12 bushels of buckwheat, 10 tons of hay, 150 pounds of wool, 200 pounds of butter, and 200 gallons of honey.
+The plantation's distillery produced 6,000 gallons of whiskey.

-Wheatlands was used as Winter Quarters for the Union by Tenth Regiment Cavalry out of Michigan and the 8th division from Western Pennsylvania.
+Wheatlands was used as winter quarters for the Union by Tenth Regiment Cavalry out of Michigan and the 8th division from western Pennsylvania.
 They ran raids into Sevierville, Gatlinburg and Newport.
-They sent troops to the Brabson Plantation and took over their Ferry and occupied Bartley Chandler's home in Sevierville as a prison.
+They sent troops to the Brabson Plantation and took over their ferry and occupied Bartley Chandler's home in Sevierville as a prison.
 Two cannons were sent to "Battle of Fair Garden" and shot over the Rose Glen Plantation.

-When Southern slaves were emancipated during the American Civil War (1861-1865), Chandler started paying his freed slaves to remain at Wheatlands.
+When Southern slaves were emancipated following the war, Chandler started paying his freed slaves to remain at Wheatlands.
 Upon his death in 1875, Chandler left his former slaves a portion of land along the south side of Wheatlands known as Chandler Gap.
 The Chandler Gap community remained a predominantly African-American community well into the 20th century.

-In 2011, three Pigeon Forge businessmen purchased Wheatlands, and announced plans to restore the house, and possibly re-establish a distillery on the property.
+In 2011, three Pigeon Forge businessmen purchased Wheatlands and announced plans to restore the house, and possibly re-establish a distillery on the property.